 Madrid is one of those cities that either you love or you hate.
-If you incidentally happen to be born there, you’ll hate it for sure (at least in hot summer days) and try to run away as often as possible.
+If you incidentally happen to be born there, you’ll hate it for sure (at least on hot summer days) and try to run away as often as possible.
 But it’s only part of that love-hate relationship game big cities play with your head.
 They charm you in with the immense sea of possibilities, intoxicate you with the aroma of excitement and bright lights, and once you’re in, you’re in.
 Some people seem to be immune to their charms but still can’t resist the appeal, and when they come, they are hooked.

-When people ask me where would I stay if I had to pick a (budget) hotel in Madrid, I don’t have to think it twice, my answer is always: I’d stay at The Hat.
-It doesn’t only have a quirky name (for a hotel) but the design and the location are top notch, and has a rooftop terrace.
+When people ask me where would I stay if I had to pick a (budget) hotel in Madrid, I don’t have to think it twice, my answer is always: The Hat*.
+It doesn’t only have a quirky name (for a hotel) but the design and the location are top-notch and has a rooftop terrace.
 Hard to beat!For something a bit more luxurious, but without being pretentious, the ladies at The Slow Pace swear by Hotel Only You Atocha* and Hotel de las Letras!

-So, now that I’ve given you some of the basics on where to stay and how to move around Madrid, you can finally get yourself to book that dreamy holiday or weekend getaway in Madrid!
-And don’t forget to check back the coming weeks for our 10+ things to do in Madrid, this guide to Madrid’s quirkiest cafe workspaces and this guide on visiting Madrid’s finest museums for free and without a hassle!
-Because travelling doesn’t always have to mean breaking the bank!!
-Let me know if there’s anything else you’d like me to cover about Madrid in the part II!
+So, now that I’ve given you some of the basics on where to stay and how to move around Madrid, you can finally get yourself to book your dreamy short trip or weekend getaway in Madrid!
+And don’t forget to check this list of things to do in Madrid, this guide to Madrid’s quirkiest cafe workspaces and this guide on visiting Madrid’s finest museums for free and without a hassle!
+Because travelling doesn’t always have to mean breaking the bank.